 Discrimination in a hiring process is illegal, but that doesn’t mean it doesn’t happen.
-Unfortunately, preconceived notions and prejudices that the hiring manager personally holds may prevent you from getting a job that you’re qualified for.
+Unfortunately, preconceived notions and prejudices of the hiring manager may prevent you from getting a job that you’re qualified for.

-But how can you tell if you’re being discriminated against, or if you’re just not right for the job?
+But how can you know if you’re being discriminated against in job interviews, or if you’re just not right for the job?

-Discrimination appears when the hiring manager or company lets their own prejudices or opinions stand in the way of giving all job candidates a fair interview and chance at the job.
+Job search discrimination occurs when the hiring manager or company lets their prejudices or opinions stand in the way of giving all job candidates a fair interview and chance at the job.
 If an employer will not hire you because of your gender, your sexual orientation or your ethnicity, that’s considered discrimination.

 Job discrimination can also appear after you’ve been hired.
 If you are consistently passed over for promotions or fired because of personal characteristics that do not interfere with your ability to do your job, you may continue to face discrimination in the workforce.

-When you’re faced with questions like these, do your best to try and understand where the interviewer is coming from.
+So when you’re faced with questions like these, do your best to judge where the interviewer is coming from.
 Understand the interviewer’s intentions and try to answer according to what they are looking for.

 Employers have the right to hire whoever they believe is the best fit for the open position.
-This includes hiring someone with less experience or ability, if they believe that individual would make a better fit in the office or could be trained more easily to do the job.
+This includes hiring someone with less experience or ability if they believe they would fit better in the office or could be trained more easily to do the job.

 The reasons for not hiring you may have nothing to do with your religion, race, age, sexual orientation or gender.

 When there’s only one position to fill, employers can argue that the individual they hired was just a better fit — even if discrimination did play a part in why you weren’t hired.
 They may simply argue that you made a mistake in an interview, that you did not have the same connection or you’re missing some skill the other individual had.